Honda Accord (sixth generation): Americas, Australia, New Zealand and Southeast Asia

-The American Accord was only available in sedan and coupe form, becoming the largest Accord to date, sharing a platform with the Japanese Honda Inspire/Acura TL.
+The American Accord was only available in sedan and coupe form, becoming the largest Accord to date, sharing a platform with the Japanese market Honda Inspire/Acura TL.
 While previous generations of the Accord Coupe had very similar exterior styling that made it a two-door version of the contemporary Accord four-door sedan, the 1998 Coupe was the first to be given an exclusive front fascia, rear tail lights (which resemble those found on the NSX), wheels, and other unique body panels not shared with the sedan, and was now marketed as a somewhat separate series, the "Accord Coupe", to set it away from the more family-oriented sedan.
 This differentiation enabled the Coupe, which was exported to other markets, to fit in more easily with the local Accord versions.
-The tail light appearance was duplicated on the Japanese Honda Domani for the second generation of production.
+The tail light appearance was duplicated on the Japanese market Honda Domani for the second generation of production.
 The coupe's design was styled by Don Herner and directed by lead designer Eric Schumaker into August 1995 in Torrance, CA. It was later scanned as a clay model and transferred to engineering in August 1995 at Honda R&D in Raymond, Ohio.
 It was developed by Honda engineer Laura Minor into production form until January 1996, being then developed into prototypes for testing.

 Starting with this generation, cabin air filters (also known as pollen filters) were installed as standard equipment and are located behind the glove compartment internationally.

 F/G development began in January 1993 (during final development of the CD), with design work starting later that year.
 A design for the sedan by Shinji Takashima and Toshihiko Shimizu was chosen in January 1995 and later frozen for production by the middle of 1995.
 Prototype test mules were tested from mid-1995 in CD Accord body panels, with full body prototypes being used from 1996.
 Design patents were filed on March 8, 1996, with development ending in March 1997.
 Sedan mass production began in August 1997, with customers deliveries starting on September 23, 1997.
 Coupe production began in September 1997, going on sale on November 4, 1997.